kchu25/kchu25.github.io/blog/logdet_zygote.md

     \end{align*}
 $$

-($\mu$ and $\Sigma$ are mean and covariance of a variational distribution, and they are part of the model parameters in SVGP) In this context, we will disregard the grey terms as they are easily handled by Zygote.
+(here $\mu$ and $\Sigma$ are the mean and covariance of a variational distribution, and are part of the model parameters in SVGP).
+We will disregard the grey terms, since Zygote handles them easily.

 ### Differentiate the log-determinant of a matrix using Zygote.jl